Google Messaging App, Allo, Shared User’s Personal Information

 — Stephen Janiszak (@StephenJaniszak) March 12, 2017

-Amazon’s spokesperson told DailyMail.com that when the woman in the video asked those questions to their virtual assistant, it encountered with a glitch and the spokesperson stated that Alexa’s response to “Are you connected to the CIA?” is “No, I work for Amazon.”
+Amazon’s spokesperson told DailyMail.com that when the woman in the video asked those questions to their virtual assistant, it encountered with a glitch, and the spokesperson stated that Alexa’s response to “Are you connected to the CIA?” is “No, I work for Amazon.”

-As of now, both the major companies seems to have resolved the ongoing issues.
+As of now, both the major companies claim to have resolved the ongoing issues.

 [Featured Image by Spencer Platt/Getty Images]